nrkno/wave-bwf-rf64/README.md

 We use [semantic versioning](https://semver.org/spec/v2.0.0.html).

 The Semantic Versioning Specification requires that we declare a public API.
-We may introduce breaking changes outside of this public API without incrementing the major version.
+We may only introduce breaking changes to this public API if we simultaneously increment the major version.
+No such commitment is made for the parts of this project that are outside of the public API.

 The public API is:
 * `wave_bwf_rf64.open`
 * `wave_bwf_rf64.chunk.Chunk`